Downtown (Petula Clark song): Impact

 Petula Clark thus became the first UK female artist to have a US No. 1 hit during the rock era and the second in the annals of US charted music, Vera Lynn having hit No. 1 in the US with "Auf Wiederseh'n Sweetheart" in 1952.
 "Downtown" also made Clark the first UK female artist to have a single certified as a Gold record for US sales of one million units.
 On Billboard's annual Disk Jockey poll, "Downtown" was voted the second best single release of 1965 and Petula Clark was voted third most popular female vocalist.
 "Downtown" would be the first of fifteen consecutive hits Clark would place in the US Top 40 during a period when she had considerably less chart impact in her native UK, there reaching the Top 40 eight times.

 Petula Clark, who had been playing to her French-speaking fans in small venues in Quebec when "Downtown" entered the US charts, swiftly cut non-English versions of the song for the markets in France, Italy and Germany; the absence in each region's language of a two-syllable equivalent of "downtown" necessitated a radical lyric recasting for the versions aimed at France ("Dans le temps"), Italy ("Ciao Ciao", winning the Festivalbar, a juke-box contest) and Spain ("Chao Chao") which climbed the charts to No. 6, No. 2 and – for three weeks – No. 1; "Dans le temps" also reached No. 18 on Belgium's French-language chart.
 The title and lyric "Downtown" was retained for an otherwise German version which was the most successful foreign-language version, reaching No. 1 in Germany, No. 3 in Austria, and No. 11 on the charts for the Flemish region of Belgium.
+The Spanish version, however, was not recorded by Petula Clark herself but bis several Spanish artists, among them Gelu.

 Mrs. Miller reached number 82 in the US with her version in 1966.

 In 2013, Petula Clark re-recorded the song for her album Lost in You, with new arrangements, as a ballad and with a soft voice, giving it a new life.